 - Prepare your chicken filling and place 2 to 3 tablespoons of filling in the center of one flattened chicken piece.
 Popular fillings are cheese, veggies, and nuts.
 Fold in the bottom and sides of the breast and roll up, securing the breast with wooden toothpicks.
 Repeat with each chicken breast.

 - For extra flavor and texture, consider coating the chicken rolls with a sauce or a Parmesan bread crumb coating.

-- Preheat the oven to 400 degrees F. Place rolls, seam side down, in a shallow baking pan.
-Bake the chicken breasts, uncovered, at 400 degrees F for 25 minutes or until chicken is tender and no longer pink.
+- Preheat the oven to 400°F. Place rolls, seam side down, in a shallow baking dish ($14, Target).
+Bake the chicken breasts, uncovered, 25 minutes or until chicken is tender and no longer pink (165°F).
 Remove toothpicks before serving.